 The Company is a party to certain management contracts.
-At year-end, these contracts contained minimum commitments of approximately \$917,778, of which the totality is due within one year upon the termination of those contracts.
+As at June 30, 2024, these contracts contained minimum commitments of approximately \$963,432, of which the totality is due within one year upon the termination of those contracts.
 In the occurrence of a change of control, additional contingent payments of up to approximately \$97,304 would be due.
-As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.
+As a triggering event has not taken place, the contingent payments have not been reflected in the Financial Statements.

 On June 30, 2022, the Company entered a corporate services agreement for a fractional CFO.
 The Company pays \$230/hour for wages based on hours worked.
 The agreement is for twelve months and is automatically renewed for subsequent periods of six months unless written notice of termination has been provided by any of the parties.
-Monthly services during the three months ended March 31, 2024 have been approximately \$13,000.
+Monthly services during the six months ended June 30, 2024 have been approximately \$13,000.